-Being that our RV exterior is white with candy apple red, black and light tan swishy graphics, I kept our color scheme in mind when picking out the perfect stained glass window.
+Being that our RV fifth wheel exterior is white with dark red, black and light tan swishy graphics, I kept our color scheme in mind when picking out the perfect stained glass window.
 It didn’t take me long to pull one that caught my breath when I saw it.

-After handing the glass artwork to the vendor, I negotiated his price down to $70 cash.
+The vendor picked up the stained glass art and placed it into the RV door window frame to show how it fit perfectly.
+We negotiated the price down to $70 cash.
 He packaged it up with cardboard and tape to protect it during transport back to our 5th wheel.